 Structure.
 Anything constructed or erected which requires more or less permanent location on ground or water areas or attachment to something having permanent location on ground or water areas.
 A combination of materials forming an edifice or a building of any kind, or any production or piece of work, artificially built up or composed of parts and joined together in some definite manner, including, but not limited to, mobile homes, signs, vending machines, fences or walls, a wharf or dock, an above-ground tank, pools or a detached solar panel or satellite dish.
-A structure will not include the following: flagpoles; ornamental wells; tents, trailer coaches, wheeled vehicles; retaining walls not over six feet (6') high that are not considered a shoreline flood and erosion control structure, fences not over six feet (6') high; platforms, patios, or decks not more than six (6") inches above existing grade and not over any basement or story below; utility mains, lines, and underground facilities; yard and play equipment and one (1) landing per residence for the purpose of access to air and sunlight totaling not more than thirty square feet (30 s.f.) in conjunction with a minimum size Building Code compliant access ramp.
+A structure will not include the following: flagpoles; ornamental wells; tents, trailer coaches, wheeled vehicles; retaining walls not over six feet (6') high that are not considered a shoreline flood and erosion control structure, fences not over six feet (6') high; platforms, patios, or decks not more than six (6") inches above existing grade and not over any basement or story below; utility mains, lines, and underground facilities; yard and play equipment and one (1) landing per residence for the purpose of access to air and sunlight totaling not more than thirty square feet (30 s.f.) in conjunction with a minimum size Building Code compliant access ramp or minimum sized residential elevator and shaft for the purpose of handicapped accessibility and residential utility platforms.